Liverpool: M

 Modern Eon – band, formed 1979 by Alex ‘Alix’ Johnson, Dave Hardbattle (drms) and Danny Hampson (bass) who all orig started out in Luglo Slugs, Tank Time, then One Two.
 Bob Wakelin (keys), Tim Lever (gtr,sax) (ex Activity Minimal, later of Dead or Alive), Cliff Hewitt (drms).
 Also feat; Joey McKechnie (drms) at some point.
 Did self rel single, Pieces on Eon Records 1979, rec single Euthenics for Inevitable Records 1980 with Bob Wakelin addeed to the line up.
 In Early 1981 a re-recorded version it was rel on DinDisc followed by two more singles and, to much critical acclaim, their debut album ‘Fiction Tales’ in Jun 1981.
 A tour was arranged supporting The Stranglers.
 But, during rehearsal sessions Cliff Hewitt, whose drumming style had been such an integral part of the bands sound, critically injured his wrist.
 He did contribute to scheduled appearances for the John Peel, Richard Skinner and In Concert Radio One radio shows, but it soon became apparent that the rigors of a tour would be too much for him and a suitable replacement was not easily found.
 The solution was that they toured with Cliff’s drum tracks on a tape machine and let Cliff operate it.
 The end of 1981 found working on demos for a 2nd album and Cliff back in the fold, Modern Eon faded away, never to release a follow up album. (website)

-Mogadons – band (c1982) feat; Paul Curran (bass) (ex And The Dance, Knopov’s Political Package, later Love Look Away), Paul Barlow (ex And The Dance, later It’s Immaterial) (drms), Adrian Mitchell (gtr) (later Love Look Away), Nina Guido (voc), Kris Guido (voc) (both from Edinburgh).
-Rec 2 singles for Total Demoral recs (1982).
+Mogadons – five-piece Liverpool new-wave/post-punk band in 1982, notable for having two vocalists and releasing two scarce singles on the tiny Total Demoral Records, feat; Paul Curran (bass) (ex And The Dance, Knopov’s Political Package, later Love Look Away), Paul Barlow (ex And The Dance, later It’s Immaterial) (drms), Adrian Mitchell (gtr) (later Love Look Away), Nina Guido (voc), Kris Guido (voc) (both from Edinburgh).
 Also called Mogodons, Mogodonz.
 Paul Barlow went onto session for Wah!, It’s Immaterial.

 Mojo Filter – R’n’B band (1982-84) feat; Brian Peters, Richard Alan, Jackie Phil Melia (gtr) (later Big Game), Paul Cooper (bass), Andy Hudson (drms) – other sources also list Mark McGann (ex Special Brew, later McGann’s).
 Competed in a Kirkby school Battle of The Bands comp (’82).
 Paul and Andy appeared on Gerry Markey’s single Oh John (1984).
 More info req’d